Red0ck/ClasificatorCodeSample/README.md

-# Clasificator Code Sample
+# Classifier Code Sample
 Sample code for job interview exercise

 # Instruction to run the app
 1. Install PHP and Apache2 HTTP Server
 2. Copy project files into designated directory
-In Windows if you're using XAMPP it is `\xampp\htdocs` In linux based OS it is `/var/www/html`
+2.1 In Windows if you're using XAMPP it is `\xampp\htdocs`
+2.2 In Linux based OS it is `/var/www/html`
 3. Just connect to `localhost` or `127.0.0.1`

 # How to use the app